What is Artemis Insight 100?

-In the UK, the Artemis Insight is only available at the London Vision Clinic.
+LoVC was the first clinic to have the Artemis Insight 100™.
 This means we’re able to treat many patients with higher prescriptions and conditions that often lead them to be turned away by other clinics.

 Here we’re going to shed some light on the miraculous piece of technology and demonstrate exactly why it represents such a revolution in the Laser Eye Surgery industry.

 The Artemis Insight 100 Explained Further

 In the video above, expert laser eye surgeon Mr Glenn Carp explains what the Artemis is and how it is used.

 Our surgeons work with the most advanced and accurate devices to perform every aspect of the Laser Eye Surgery process, from the initial screening to the procedure itself to your aftercare appointments.

 When it comes to pachymetry, measuring the thickness of the eye’s cornea, we turn to the Artemis Insight 100™ VHF digital ultrasound.
 Typically, a clinic will use either the Orbscan or hand-held ultrasound machines to make the measurement.
 However, the Artemis is able to display a superior profile of the depth of your cornea.

 As Mr Glenn Carp describes in the video above, it can do this because as well as being able to measure the entire thickness of the cornea, it can also map the different individual layers of the cornea as well.